 Liposuction is usually performed under a general anaesthetic or local anaesthetic and sedation.
 The duration of the surgery depends on the areas to be treated but generally take an hour or two.
 You will be admitted on the day of your surgery and can usually go home the same day although you may need to stay overnight if larger areas are treated.
 During the procedure, small incisions are made around the area to be treated and a hollow tube called a cannula is inserted.
 With the help of a suction device connected to the cannula, the pockets of fat to be treated are loosened and sucked out.
 The small incisions are stitched closed and dressings are applied.
 Compression garments are then applied to the area to help with conforming the body to the new shape and reducing swelling.
-This compression garment needs to be worn all day for 2 weeks, then during the day for a further 4 weeks.
-Dependent on the size of the area that is treated you may return to work within days to weeks.
+This compression garment needs to be worn all day for 6 weeks to ensure the best outcomes.
+Dependent on the size of the area that is treated you may return to work within 1-2 weeks.

-You will be seen a week after your surgery to check that all is healing well and again at 3 months to ensure you are happy with the result.
+You will be seen a week after your surgery to check that all is healing well and again at 6 weeks and 6 months to ensure you are happy with the result.

 Liposuction is safe with complications being uncommon.